g0g05arui/energy-aware-scx/README.md

 ### 2. Generate vmlinux.h

-Generate the kernel BTF (BPF Type Format) header:
+Generate the kernel BTF (BPF Type Format) header (skip this if you just ran `scripts/setup/cloudlab_vm.sh`, which already emitted a matching header from the built kernel):

 ```bash
 bpftool btf dump file /sys/kernel/btf/vmlinux format c > src/include/vmlinux.h
 ```

 This creates a header with all kernel data structures needed for BPF programs.
+Re-run it whenever you install a new kernel or when `make` reports a missing `src/include/vmlinux.h`.

 ## Building